gerard-kanters/ai-translate/README.md

 - Improved validation of models, checking account and provider information.
 - Improved UI caching of dynamic elements.
 - Dual caching strategy for object oriented caching implemented.
-- Support for multi domain caching
+- Support for multi domain caching.
 - Select where to put the Language switcher button on your site.
+- Implemented stop API calls in admin.
+- Improved caching and reduce API calls of UI elements

 ### 2.1.2